Museum of Anthropology

-The building of this museum is situated inside the complex of palaces called Golestan meaning flower garden.
-The building came to be known as white palace because of its white stucco carvings on the facade executed in Europe’s 18th century style.
+The building of Tehran’s museum of anthropology in Golestan palace is situated at the heart of Iran’s capital city.
+Golestan means flower garden.
+The building came to be known as a white palace because of its white stucco carvings on the facade executed in Europe’s 18th-century style.
 Marble stairways and plinths are also in white.

-Since 1968, ethnological museum was transferred to this building.
-The first floor houses the administrative section, a library and exhibition hall.
-The second floor is also used to display the museum objects.
+Since 1968, ethnological museum objects were transferred to this building.
+The first floor of the museum houses the administrative section, a library, and an exhibition hall.
+The second floor is also used to display museum objects.

-In fact, the overwhelmingly comprehensive sets of objects in this museum represent the traditional life and the atmosphere prevailed in different stages of history in Iran.
-Some of the objects can be found in toady’s real life situations, but it is a privilege to be familiar with such a wide range of objects at a time in one building.
+In fact, the overwhelmingly comprehensive sets of objects of Tehran’s Museum of Anthropology represent the traditional life and the atmosphere that prevailed in different stages of history in Iran.
+Some of the objects can be found in today’s real-life situations, but it is a privilege to be familiar with such a wide range of objects at a time in one building.

 Here is a brief explanation of what can be visited in this museum:

-The First Floor of the Museum of Anthropology
+The First Floor of Tehran’s Museum of Anthropology

-The Second Floor of the Museum of Anthropology
+The Second Floor of Tehran’s Museum of Anthropology

-The objects on display are: paintings showing life situations, horse riding stuff, weaponry, footwear, etc.
+The objects displayed on the second floor of the museum of anthropology are paintings showing life situations, horse riding stuff, weaponry, footwear, etc.

 Ashoora hall is a hall for displaying the traditional religious ceremonies on oil paintings together with symbols, nakhl, kotal and other local objects used in the ceremonies.